huddyyeo/ReinforcementLearning/README.md

 # ReinforcementLearning

-## Reinforcement Learning coursework for MSc AI
+## Reinforcement Learning coursework for MSc

 Implementing reinforcement learning for maze solving.
 The maze is randomly generated each time and a Q-Learning agent is trained for 10 minutes to solve the task.